ReLIFE-Project-EU/relife-platform-data-layer/README.md

 - Structure a React application with Supabase authentication
 - Initialize and configure the Supabase client
 - Implement user login/logout flows using Keycloak as the authentication provider

+The `service-api` directory contains example code demonstrating how to:

+- Structure a FastAPI application with Supabase integration
+- Authenticate requests using Keycloak tokens
+- Implement role-based access control using Keycloak roles
+- Access Supabase data with both user and service role clients
+- Upload and manage files using Supabase Storage